davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   better code to be generated.

-  For example, on the 68000 in a fullword instruction it is possible to use an immediate operand; but if the immediate value is between 128 and 127, better code results from loading the value into a register and using the register.
+  For example, on the 68000 in a fullword instruction it is possible to use an immediate operand; but if the immediate value is between -128 and 127, better code results from loading the value into a register and using the register.
 This is because the load into the register can be done with a moveq instruction.
-We arrange for this to happen by defining the letter K to mean any integer outside the range 128 to 127, and then specifying Ks in the operand constraints.
+We arrange for this to happen by defining the letter K to mean 'any integer outside the range -128 to 127', and then specifying Ks in the operand constraints.

   g in constraint